FS2P ONLINE

 Application Dates

-Finalists will be contacted after Thanksgiving to set up a zoom conversation in late November/early December about goals for the lab and to determine fit.
+Finalists for the From Script to PreProduction lab will be contacted after Thanksgiving to set up a zoom conversation in late November/early December about goals for the lab and to determine fit.
 Final decisions will be made on December 11.

 Submission Requirements